Anthony Fane, 13th Earl of Westmorland: Military career

-Lord Westmorland was appointed a major in the 3rd (Militia) battalion of the Northamptonshire Regiment, known as the Northampton and Rutland Militia, on 7 March 1900.
-He accompanied the 3rd Battalion of the Regiment to South Africa in April 1902, when they were posted there for the last stages of the Second Boer War.
+Lord Westmorland was appointed a major in the 3rd (Northampton and Rutland Militia) Battalion, Northamptonshire Regiment, on 7 March 1900.
+He accompanied the battalion when they were posted to South Africa in April 1902 for the last stages of the Second Boer War.
 Following the end of the war in June 1902, Lord Westmorland and the other men of the 3rd battalion left Cape Town on the SS Scot in early September, and returned to Northampton after arrival in the United Kingdom later the same month.
-He was a Lieutenant-Colonel in the regiment from 1907 to 1914, and in 1911 he was appointed an Aide-de-Camp to King George V. He fought in the First World War as a Lieutenant-Colonel in the Lancashire Fusiliers, and was made a Commander of the Order of the British Empire (CBE) in 1919.
+He was promoted to Lieutenant-Colonel and commanded the battalion from 31 July 1907, including its transition to the Special Reserve in 1908.
+In 1911 he was appointed an Aide-de-Camp to King George V. He retired from the command on 31 July 1914, but as World War I broke out days later he was 'dug out' of retirement and commanded 3rd (Reserve) Battalion, Lancashire Fusiliers from 8 December 1915 until the end of the war.
+He was made a Commander of the Order of the British Empire (CBE) in 1919.
 He was also Justice of the Peace for Northamptonshire.